Single Sign-On (SSO)

 Set the Application Base URL

-Enter your DFIRe instance's public URL (e.g.,
+Enter your DFIRe instance's public URL (for example

 Click "Add Provider"